Skip to content

 Adults who are diagnosed with SMA Type 4 may have had concerns about their muscle weakness or fatigue.

-A GP may have met few, or even no children or adults who have SMA, so should make an immediate referral to a Regional (Specialist) Neuromuscular Centre.
+A GP may have met few, or even no children or adults who have SMA.
+They should make an immediate referral to a Regional (Specialist) Neuromuscular Centre >.

-A paediatrician or neurologist will then examine any child or adult with suspected SMA and will also ask about their medical history and any concerns.
+A paediatrician or neurologist will then examine any child or adult with suspected SMA.
+They will also ask about their medical history and any concerns.

 A blood sample is then taken for DNA (genetic) testing.
 This looks for a ‘deletion mutation’ in the Survival Motor Neuron 1 (SMN1) gene on chromosome 5.

-The result of the SMN1 deletion test is usually available within 2 weeks though sometimes this may take longer.
+The result of the SMN1 deletion test is usually available within 2 weeks though sometimes it can take longer.

 • Due to newborn screening: